cambecc/grains/README.md

 Requirements
 ------------
-Java 7
+* Java 7
-Maven 3
+* Maven 3

 Usage
 -----

-0. Clone the project and run _mvn install_ (required because artifacts are not yet deployed to maven central)
+1. Clone the project and run _mvn install_ (required because artifacts are not yet deployed to maven central).

-1. Decide in which package your hand-written `@GrainSchema` interfaces will reside, something like _com.acme.model_.
+2. Decide in which package your hand-written grain schema interfaces will reside, something like _com.acme.model_.

-2. Configure Maven to pre-compile this package and all sub-packages during the _generate-sources_ phase:
+3. Configure Maven to pre-compile this package and all sub-packages during the _generate-sources_ phase:

     ```xml
     <plugin>
         <groupId>org.apache.maven.plugins</groupId>